Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ],
 ) <slotqueue-read-minimum-rank>

 `readMinimumRank`'s main responsibility is to return the rank of the enqueuer from which we can safely dequeue next.
 It first creates a local buffer to store the value read from `Slots` (line 27).
 It then performs 2 scans of `Slots` and read every entry into `buffered_slots` (line 28-33).
-From there, based on `bufferred_slots`, it returns the rank of the enqueuer whose bufferred slot stores the minimum timestamp (line 36-41).
+If the first scan finds only `MAX_TIMESTAMP`s, `DUMMY_RANK` is returned (line 32).
+From there, based on `bufferred_slots`, it returns the rank of the enqueuer whose bufferred slot stores the minimum timestamp (line 38-43).

 #figure(
   kind: "algorithm",
   supplement: [Procedure],
   pseudocode-list(
-    line-numbering: i => i + 41,
+    line-numbering: i => i + 43,
     booktabs: true,
     numbered-title: [`refreshDequeue(rank: int)` *returns* `bool`], )[